UChicago Medicine Comprehensive Cancer Center

 A microscopic example of a serous borderline tumor showing a hierarchical “branching” pattern not seen in completely benign cysts or normal tissue.

-For nearly all borderline tumors, surgery is the only treatment needed – even when borderline tumors have spread to other areas.
-In some situations, endocrine (hormone) therapy after surgery may be considered.
 In young patients, fertility-sparing surgery or preservation of an unaffected ovary to avoid surgical menopause is often possible.
 Surgical menopause refers to menopause that is caused by the surgical removal of the ovaries, as compared to menopause that occurs as part of the natural aging process.
-Learn more about fertility services for cancer patients
+Learn more about fertility services for cancer patients.

 Our team of gynecologic cancer specialists will discuss in detail the extent of surgery that is indicated based on your specific needs.
 Whenever possible, we use minimally invasive (laparoscopic) surgery that is performed through smaller incisions.
-This approach typically results in a faster recovery, minimal scarring, and a reduced risk for post-surgical complications as compared to a traditional open surgical procedure.
+This approach typically results in a faster recovery, minimal scarring and a reduced risk for post-surgical complications as compared to a traditional open surgical procedure.
 Tissue removed during surgery will be reviewed by our expert gynecologic pathologists to confirm an accurate diagnosis.
 Information from the pathologist’s report will guide an individualized follow-up plan that is tailored to your needs.

 Surveillance After Treatment